-Unit - A (Nature of Company) Hours Company- Definition, Characteristics of a company, Lifting or piercing the Corporate veil 3 Classification of Companies- On the basis of Incorporation; Liability; Number of Members; Control; ownership 3 Formation of company 4 Memorandum of association- Contents of Memorandum, Alteration of Memorandum, Doctrine of Ultra Vires 5 Articles of association- Contents of Articles, Legal effect, Constructive notice of Memorandum and Articles, Doctrine of Indoor Management, Exceptions to the doctrine of indoor management Unit - B (Other Documents of Company) 5 Prospectus- Definition, Shelf prospectus, Red herring prospectus, Abridged prospectus, Misstatements in Prospectus and their consequences 3 Shares- Definition, Stock and Shares, Types of Shares, application and allotment, calls on shares, share certificate, share warrant, Transfer of shares, Lien on shares, Surrender and Forfeiture of shares 5 • Share capital- Kinds, Alteration and Reduction of share capital 5 Unit - C (Management of Company) Company Management- Directors, Appointment, Position, Disqualification, Duties of Directors, meetings of directors 3 Meetings- Meaning, General Meeting of shareholders: Statutory, Annual General Meeting, Extraordinary General Meeting.
-Requisites of a Valid meeting 3 Membership 4 • Investment and Loan, Equitable Mortgage and Registration of Charges 6 Unit - D (Prevention of Oppression, Reconstruction and Dissolution of Company) Prevention of Oppression and Mismanagement(Majority powers and minority rights) 2 Reconstruction and Amalgamations 4 Winding up- Meaning of Winding up, Modes of winding up, Consequences of winding up order, Dissolution of Company.
-5 Total 60
+Unit - A (Nature of Company) Hours Company- Definition, Characteristics of a company, Lifting or piercing the Corporate veil 3 Classification of Companies- On the basis of Incorporation; Liability; Number of Members; Control; ownership 3 Formation of company 4 Memorandum of association- Contents of Memorandum, Alteration of Memorandum, Doctrine of Ultra Vires 5 Articles of association- Contents of Articles, Legal effect, Constructive notice of Memorandum and Articles, Doctrine of Indoor Management, Exceptions to the doctrine of indoor management Unit - B (Other Documents of Company) 5 Prospectus- Definition, Shelf prospectus, Red herring prospectus, abridged prospectus, Misstatements in Prospectus and their consequences.
+3 • Shares- Definition, Stock and Shares, Types of Shares, application and allotment, calls on shares, share certificate, share warrant, Transfer of shares, Lien on shares, Surrender and Forfeiture of shares.
+5 Share capital- Kinds, Alteration and Reduction of share capital.
+3 • Concept of ASBA.
+2 Unit - C (Management of Company) Company Management- Directors, Appointment, Position, Disqualification, Duties of Directors, meetings of directors 4 Meetings- Meaning, General Meeting of shareholders: Statutory, Annual General Meeting, Extraordinary General Meeting.
+Requisites of a Valid meeting 3 Membership 1 • Investment and Loan, Equitable Mortgage and Registration of Charges 6 Unit - D (Prevention of Oppression, Reconstruction and Dissolution of Company) Prevention of Oppression and Mismanagement 2 Majority powers and minority rights 2 Reconstruction and Amalgamations 2

+Concept of NCLT: Composition, Formation and Functions.
+Winding up- Meaning of Winding up, Modes of winding up, Consequences of winding up order.
+Dissolution of Company.